andieleee/CPE487/FinalProject/README.md

 Utilizing the keypad and the speaker, we created a single-octave piano.
 Based on the image below as the key to how the piano is mapped, simple songs can be played

-## Demo of the piano and Ode to Joy
+## Demo of the piano octave and Ode to Joy

 ## Materials